-- Improve monitoring to ensure that caseworkers properly reconcile reported income with IEVS history at application and renewals. - Improve monitoring to ensure that caseworkers timely and/or properly reconcile reported income with IEVS alerts.
+- Improve monitoring to ensure caseworkers perform annual renewals and/or semi-annual reviews in a timely manner. - Improve monitoring to ensure that caseworkers timely and/or properly reconcile reported income with IEVS alerts. - Ensure that personnel are adequately trained to verify citizenship and identity during the application and renewal process. - Improve monitoring to ensure that caseworkers properly reconcile reported income with IEVS history at application and renewals.